ushertpain/da_online_retail_analysis_proj/README.md

 <br />

 To address this, I must add six features to my Working Sheet, namely: Year, Month, Holder Item, Sold by Box, Quantity Status, and Revenue.

-I will extract Year and Month from feature InvoiceDate, using the TEXT function.
-Holder Item feature will have yes or no values by using this formula "=IF(IFERROR(SEARCH("holder",C2), "not holder") = "not holder", "No", "Yes")", this formula will search the holder like words inside each values from Description, then it will give Yes if it find "holder" word, and No otherwise.
+I will extract the Year and Month from the InvoiceDate feature using the TEXT function.
+The Holder Item feature will have 'Yes' or 'No' values, determined by this formula: "=IF(IFERROR(SEARCH("holder",C2), "not holder") = "not holder", "No", "Yes")".
+This formula searches for words similar to 'holder' within each Description value.
+If it finds the word 'holder', it returns 'Yes'; otherwise, it returns 'No'.
+The same logic applies to the Sold by Box feature.

+For the Quantity Status feature, cells will display either 'Positive' or 'Negative' based on this formula: =IF([@Quantity]<0, "Negative", IF([@Quantity]>0,"Positive")).

+I've added these features to enable us to assess revenue losses by using them as filters in our dashboard.
+Additionally, we can evaluate the total revenue with no loss.
+We can also identify the bottom 10 items by Description that have negative total revenue.

+The Revenue feature is simply the product of the Quantity and UnitPrice features.